Angela Merkel leaves a mixed legacy in Africa | DW | 01.12.2021

 "She has long taken a genuine interest in the continent and shown a keen desire for strong economic growth and development."

-Adesina praises in particular the G20 Compact with Africa, which was launched under Merkel's initiative in 2017 when Germany held the G20 presidency.
+Adesina emphasized in particular the G20 Compact with Africa, which was launched under Merkel's initiative in 2017 when Germany held the G20 presidency.

 At the core of the initiative are partnerships between G20 states, including Germany, and 12 African countries.